 Another option is to sell your jewelry locally using an online classified site like Facebook Marketplace, Craigslist, or VarageSale.
 Just like selling a car, you tend to earn more when you sell it outright.
 These sites allow you to connect with potential buyers, negotiate, and meet in-person to make the transaction.

 If you’re interested in selling your jewelry online, there are some reputable and popular sites you can check out.

 Here are just a few to get you started:

-The RealReal is a luxury, online consignment shop.
-On their site, you can sell men and women's accessories, fine jewelry, handbags, watches, home decor, and fine art.
-To get started, request an in-home pickup, ship your items off using their prepaid shipping label, or drop off at one of their retail locations.
+The RealReal is a luxury online consignment shop.
+On their site, you can sell men’s and women’s accessories, fine jewelry, handbags, watches, home decor, and fine art.
+To get started, request an in-home pickup, ship your items off using their prepaid shipping label, or drop them off at one of their retail locations.
 Their team will authenticate, photograph, and price your items to sell.
-With The RealReal, you can be paid via check, store credit, or direct deposit and they have an A+ rating with the Better Business Bureau.
+With The RealReal, you can be paid via check, store credit, or direct deposit, and they have an A+ rating with the Better Business Bureau.

 5. Blue Nile